-Southport has a wonderful assortment of seafood restaurants, some of which are right on the waterfront.
+Southport has a tremendous assortment of seafood restaurants, some of which are right on the waterfront.
 Innovative and traditional dishes are served up as you gaze out at the ocean.

 The historic Southport-Fort Fisher car and passenger ferry has been providing great entertainment for a very long time.
 The 30- to 35-minute, six-mile journey through the mouth of the Cape Fear River offers stunning maritime scenery at a budget rate – less than $10 for a car and two passengers.
 Along the way, watch for three lighthouses: Oak Island, Price's Creek, and Old Baldy.

 Bryson City is set in the majestic Smoky Mountains.
 Whether it's fly fishing in the Tuckasegee River flowing through town, or a fall leaf tour, the small town should be on your radar.

 Most of the visitors to town come for a ride on the historical Great Smoky Mountains Railroad, which follows the valley bottoms and passes through several tunnels on its route to the Nantahala Gorge.

 Fun summer activities include waterfall touring, hiking, and rafting or stand up paddleboarding down the Tuckasegee River.
 The downtown area is compact and easily walkable, and a variety of restaurants and cafés complement a wide range of shops selling local arts and crafts.

 Bryson City is on highway 19, just off highway 74.
 Combine a trip here with a stop in Maggie Valley and Soco Falls, near Cherokee.